-This was another park that was constructed to honor the victims of Nagasaki bombing and it is located next to the Nagasaki atomic bomb museum.
+This was another park that was constructed to honor the victims of the Nagasaki bombing, and it is located next to the Nagasaki atomic bomb museum.
 At the park’s north end is the 10-meter-tall Peace Statue created by sculptor Seibo Kitamura of Nagasaki Prefecture.
-The statue’s right hand points to the threat of nuclear weapons while the extended left hand symbolizes eternal peace.
-There are many other notable memorials inside the park as well as art installations.
+The statue’s right-hand points to the threat of nuclear weapons, while the extended left hand symbolizes eternal peace.
+There are many other notable memorials inside the park and art installations.

 Go on a day tour to Hashima Island

 This is also known as Battleship Island.
-The town was abandoned since 1970 but you can go on a day trip here to see the ghostly relics of the former town which was once here.
+The town has been abandoned since 1970, but you can go on a day trip here to see the ghostly relics of the former town which was once here.
 The best way to explore this town is to sign up for a walking tour where you will get to experience and hear about the sad history of the town.

-The aquarium is just around 30 minutes outside of the city center and the highlight of the aquarium is that you will get to see numerous penguins through the underwater tanks as they swim around.
-If you are fortunate to come here during the feeding times at weekends, you can also feed fish to the penguins and your kids will surely love this.
+The aquarium is just around 30 minutes outside the city center, and the highlight of the aquarium is that you will see numerous penguins through the underwater tanks as they swim around.
+If you are fortunate to come here during the feeding times at weekends, you can also feed fish to the penguins, and your kids will surely love this.
 There is also a small beach at the aquarium where you can just spend your day relaxing next to the water.